tgs/FlipKit/README.md

 If you copy this file to `js/imageList.json` and run the `gulp` command again, the web site should get built with your images!

+Run `gulp dist` to minify the javascript and place `index.*` in the dist/ directory.

 It is very likely that you will need to edit `dbwrangle/make-json-url-db.py` at some point - it is the most direct interface with the spreadsheet/database.
 Your data format will probably